Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-\Cref{Mass_Rej} shows that the angular momentum $J$ of rotating protoquark stars increases monotonically with gravitational mass $M$ and rises strongly with rotation, quantified by the decrease of $r_p/r_e$.
-Generally, hot, lepton-rich configurations store significantly more angular momentum than the lepton-poor ones \cite{daSilva:2025cfe} because thermal and neutrino pressures stiffen the QM EOS enhancing its maximum stellar mass, and increasing the moment of inertia (see the discussion in figs.~\ref{Mass_Rep} and \ref{Mass_ReI}).
+\Cref{Mass_Rej} shows that the angular momentum $J$ of rotating proto-QSs increases monotonically with gravitational mass $M$ and rises strongly with rotation, quantified by the decrease of $r_p/r_e$.
+Generally, hot, lepton-rich configurations store significantly more angular momentum than the lepton-poor ones \cite{daSilva:2025cfe} because thermal and neutrino pressures stiffen the QM EOS, enhancing its maximum stellar mass, and increasing the moment of inertia (see the discussion in figs.~\ref{Mass_Rep} and \ref{Mass_ReI}).
 As the star deleptonizes, the EOS stiffens, the star contracts, and the $J(M)$ curves shift downward, with the cold, catalyzed sequences being the most compact.
 The most oblate configurations ($r_p/r_e \simeq 0.5$) approach the Keplerian mass-shedding limit (see \cref{Mass_Ref}), which sets an upper bound on the attainable angular momentum \cite{Stergioulas:2003yp, 1994ApJ...424..823C}.
-Overall, the figure highlights that both thermal evolution and rotational deformation critically control the angular-momentum budget of protoquark stars, with newly born lepton-rich objects capable of storing substantially more rotational energy than their cold lepton-poor descendants.
+Overall, the figure highlights that both thermal evolution and rotational deformation critically control the angular-momentum budget of proto-QSs, with newly born lepton-rich objects capable of storing substantially more rotational energy than their cold lepton-poor descendants.

-Comparatively, hadronic protoneutron stars show a similar qualitative increase of angular momentum with mass and rotation, but their stiffer nuclear EOS makes them more compact and able to store less angular momentum than QM stars of equal mass at the same rotational frequency, especially in hot, lepton-rich phases \cite{Oertel:2016bki, daSilva:2025cfe}.
-Moreover, during deleptonization, hadronic stars may undergo a temporary stiffening that produces a non-monotonic $J(M)$ evolution, absent in QM sequences (see the comparative discussion in \cref{Mass_Ref}), so that combined mass--radius--moment-of-inertia measurements could discriminate between hadronic and quark interior~\cite{Yagi:2016bkt, Silva:2020acr}.
+Comparatively, hadronic protoneutron stars show a similar qualitative increase of angular momentum with mass and rotation, but their stiffer hadronic EOS makes them more compact and able to store less angular momentum than QM stars of equal mass at the same rotational frequency, especially in hot, lepton-rich phases \cite{Oertel:2016bki, daSilva:2025cfe}.
+Moreover, during deleptonization, hadronic stars may undergo a temporary stiffening that produces a non-monotonic $J(M)$ evolution, absent in QM sequences (see the comparative discussion in \cref{Mass_Ref}), so the combined $M$--$R$--$J$ measurements could discriminate between hadronic and quark stars interior~\cite{Yagi:2016bkt, Silva:2020acr}.